JackSzwergold/Writing/memories/Getting a Job at Columbia University.md

 You see, when I was 14 I was in some required science classes in Junior High School.
 I didn’t particularly like them or hate them; they were simply required classes.
 But in his mind the fact I was—for example—studying biochemistry meant I actually had a passion for the subject.
 Thus somehow I would care to listen to him blather on and on about whatever grad student class bullshit he was doing as if I cared.

 In between that bullshit I did things like use pipettes to fill things or use the autoclave to disinfect things.
 But there was no independence in these tasks.
 No matter what I did or how I did it, my brother was hovering nearby, micromanaging me.
+Micromanaging me so much that he might as well have just done the work himself.

-It was horrible.
+Needless to say, this “job” was horrible.
 But at least he paid.
-How much, I don’t remember, but I remember at the end of each day he would pull some money out of his pocket and gave it to me.
-It felt less like a job and more like he was paying me to be his friend.
+How much, I don’t remember, but I remember at the end of each day he would pull some money out of his pocket and give it to me.
+It felt less like a job and more like he was paying me to be his friend; which in retrospect is really all the “job” was.

 I went along with this for a few weeks.
-The through is he was able to buy my friendship.
-I did want the money.
+The thing is he was able to buy my friendship since I was young, naive and stupid and I did want the money.
 But then—at some point—our father got wind of what Ben was doing and was angry.
 He said I should not take Ben’s money… He would just give me whatever money I needed.

-Superficially this seemed great financially, but it was horrible otherwise: My dysfunctional brother wants to literally buy my friendship and my father is threatened by my brother’s behavior and I did not know what to do.
+Superficially this seemed great financially, but it was horrible otherwise: My dysfunctional brother wants to literally buy my friendship and my father is threatened by my brother’s behavior and this is not a “job” I wanted and I did not know what to do.

-I talked to a friend of mine who worked at a local Knish store and asked if he could hook me up with a job.
+So one day I talked to a friend of mine who worked at a local Knish store and asked if he could hook me up with a job.
 “But don’t you already have one?” he said.
 “It’s not a real job.
 It stinks,” I replied.
 And he said he would ask and see but it wasn’t like it would happen right away.
 I understood and told him I was cool with that and left it at that.

-The week before my friend was going to hook me up with a job at the Knish shop, I was at Columbia University “working” for my brother again.
+A week or so before my friend was going to hook me up with a job at the Knish shop, I was at Columbia University “working” for my brother again just waiting for this bullshit to end.

-Something odd was happening on something I was working on for him and I asked for help.
+I was tasked with doing something and something was clearly not going right, so I asked him for help.
 “You should just use the stuff in that bottle over there.” he shouted.
 “Which one?”
 I replied.
 “I just don’t understand what is happening.”
 “You’ve done this before,“ he retorted condescendingly, “You know what you should be doing.”
-But I didn’t know what I should do nor did ever do this before; he was simply delusional.
+But I didn’t know what I should do nor did ever do this before; he was simply delusional and projecting his knowledge on me.
+He somehow believes that because we are biological siblings we are someho psychic and even have the same skills.

-So in an effort to fix what was screwed up I grabbed the nearest bottle and carefully put the stuff into the test tubes.
+So in an effort to fix what was screwed up I grabbed the nearest bottle of stuff and carefully put it into the test tubes.
 Nothing changed.
-“I need your help,” I asked.
+“I need your help,” I asked yetagain.
 “I don’t think I did the right thing.”
 I said trying to hold back my frustration in trying to communicate with him.

 With that he angrily came over, saw what I did and started to scream at me about how I was “stupid” and ruined this project.
 I started to stammer and almost cry… I really didn’t know what I was supposed to do or why the thing wasn’t working.
 I asked for help, right?
 Anyway, in a huff he took the test tubes and walked out of the lab.

 I felt stunned, shocked and assaulted.
-I looked at the wall at a nearby calendar and tried to calculate how much more of this I had to deal with.
+I looked at the wall at a nearby calendar and tried to calculate how much more days of this I had to deal with.
 At best one week if I could get the job at the Knish place.
 But that one week seemed like an eternity.

 I turned to a nearby sink and noticed some dry ice in a box next to it.
 The dry ice was leftover from some delivery so it was no longer need.
 I broke off some pieces and dropped them in the sink as the water was running.
 A carbon dioxide cloud filled the air.
 I thought about my brother’s yelling, temper and anger and just shoved my head straight into the cloud of carbon dioxide.

-I knew I couldn’t breathe it, but at that moment I wanted to feel something new.
-Have some escape from this bullshit.
-So for a brief moment I suffocated myself.
-The pain was gone for. few seconds then a new pain came; the pain of actually not being able to breath.
+I knew I couldn’t breathe it, but at that moment I wanted to feel nothing and feel something different thanthe pain I was feeling.
+I needed to have some quick escape from this bullshit.
+So for that brief moment I suffocated myself.
+The pain was gone a small bit and it felt good.
+But within a few seconds a new pain came into me; the pain of actually not being able to breathe.

-I quickly pulled my head out, grasped my hands at my throat and was gasping for air when my brother came into lab.
+I quickly pulled my head out, grasped my throat with me hands and gasped for air when my brother came into lab.

 “What happened?” he said, looking straight at me.